-COMPREHENSIVE FOCUS ENGLISH 30S | ENGC3S - 1 Credit
+ENGLISH LITERARY FOCUS 30S | ENGL3S - 1 Credit

-This is a concentrated one semester comprehensive course.
-It is a balanced approach to the study of English with 50% transactional and 50% literary.
+This is a one semester course.
+Content is approximately 70% literary and 30% transactional.
 Students will cover a variety of texts, including novels, plays, poetry, short stories articles with the focus on the art of persuasion.